aredblock/HealthChallenge_aredblock/README.md

 ````

  /ch-help - For help with the commands
- /challenge - For change the health!:
+ /challenge - To change the health!:
-     (/challenge <command: easy, hard, god, (reset> For reset the challenge!))
+     (/challenge <command: easy, hard, god, ("reset" to reset the challenge!))

 ````